Quick post, to share some pics of my visit to Athens.

-*This is the view from the balcony, I litterally saw the Parthenon / Acropolis on waking up and before going to bed, how cool is that?
+*This is the view from the balcony, I literally saw the Parthenon / Acropolis on waking up and before going to bed, how cool is that?

 When we needed a break, there was always a terrace with coffee or lunch around.

-I ate a lot of tzatziki, countless mezzes and drank numerous ice coffees, but didn’t gain weight.
+I ate a lot of tzatziki, and countless mezzes, plus drank numerous iced coffees, but didn’t gain weight.

-Why I consider my walking in Athens a work out?
+Why did I consider my walking in Athens a workout?

 Walking these streets is more effective than being on the treadmill in my gym for 45 minutes if you ask me.
 Look at this picture.

-To go back to our appartment, we had to walk these stairs.
+To go back to our apartment, we had to walk these stairs.
 The picture only shows part of them.

 We did this at least twice a day. (yes, that’s my dad, bravely climbing the stairs – equivalent of 4,5 floors inside a building)

 But that wasn’t the only uphill street we walked.
 Athens is full of steep streets and alleys!